 Situated in Northern Honshu, this coastal town receives an average of 312 inches of snow from November to April each year.

-Bear in mind we’re talking about most consistent and highest average snowfall every year.
+Bear in mind we’re talking about the most consistent and highest average snowfall every year.

 If you’re looking for a Japanese record snowfall, I’ve found this one that’ll blow your mind.